i-bec-org/spectra-xai/README.md

 The documentation is accessible on [static.i-bec.org/spectraxai](https://static.i-bec.org/spectraxai/) which is currently accessible only for the 155.207.180.* and 155.207.185.* subdomains.

 ## Features

+This library builds on top of popular python packages, such as [scikit-learn](https://scikit-learn.org/stable/), [pandas](https://pandas.pydata.org/) and [seaborn](https://seaborn.pydata.org/) to aid with the analysis of spectral datasets.
+Thus it provides wrapper solutions for easy:

+* Spectral pre-processing or pre-treatment
+* Dataset splitting into training and independent test sets
+* Model training and optimization of the algorithms' hyperparameters
+* Pre- and post-hoc explainability analysis including plotting of feature importance

+and more.

 ## Installation